Give your kids the best of Bangkok

 Back to nature

 Bangkok is definitely more an urban destination than tropical paradise, but that doesn’t mean the great outdoors can’t be enjoyed.
 Check out Lumpini Park to enjoy the greenery along with the monitor lizards who like to cruise around, and it’s not too far from Paragon and Central World.
 Nearby the Emporium shopping mall you’ll find plenty of space to stretch out on the green grass at Benjasiri Park, while your kids enjoy the playgrounds and swings.
 Out near Chatuchak Market the Rot Fai Park is fantastic, you can rent bicycles and there’s a lovely Butterfly Garden to explore.
-If animals and fish are more your thing, get up-close and personal with sharks, catfish and a ton of other underwater marvels at Siam Ocean World, and there’s big game aplenty at Safari World.
+If animals and fish are more your thing, get up-close and personal with sharks, catfish and a ton of other underwater marvels at Sea Life Bangkok, and there’s big game aplenty at Safari World.
 Dusit Zoo makes for a more low key day out, or head to the Snake Farm and learn all about these reptiles and even get to see how their venom is collected.
 One of the most simple activities is my kids favorite, feeding the giant catfish that swarm around the piers at almost every riverside temple in the city.

 Changing things up